geo511-2020/geo511-2020-tasks-smnotaro/week_11/case_study_11.md

     ## Warning: attribute variables are assumed to be spatially constant throughout all
     ## geometries

-Got help from Tina how to crop
+Got help from Ting how to crop

 # Preparing Dot Plot